codinBabe/Period_Slay/README.md

 - User can only access the homepage until authenticated.
 - User can signup and login
+- User can logout and also delete their account
 - User can access the blog page to learn more about their menstrual health and hygiene.
 - Customize and editable User Profile
 - User can access the period tracker, calculate their possible ovulation, fertile and safe period and a future prediction of the next 6 months cycle.